SemGloVe: Semantic Co-occurrences for GloVe from BERT: Semantic GloVe

 \subsection{Semantic Co-occurrences from Masked Language Model}

-BERT pre-trained using deep bidirectional Transformers with maksed language model task provides a dynamic way to define context for target word, which can avoid semantic irrelevant word pairs from a local window context.
-In this section, we show how to distill semantic word-word co-occurrence counts from MLM.
-Facing the same BPE problem, we first generate the global BPE-BPE co-occurrence matrix $\mathbf{M} \in \mathbb{R}^{L \times L}$.
+BERT pre-trained using deep bidirectional Transformers with the MLM task provides a dynamic way to define context for target word, which can avoid semantic irrelevant word pairs from a local window context.
+In this section, we introduce another method to distill semantic word-word co-occurrence counts by leveraging the MLM task of BERT.

-Formally, given a BPE token sequence $T=\{t_1,...,t_L\}$ with length $L$, a window size $S$, a target token $t_{i}$, and the topmost layer output $h_i^K$ of ${\textsc{San}\_\textsc{Encoder}}$, the masked language model outputs the logits using $h_i^K$ over the token vocabulary before the softmax function as in Eq. \ref{backgroud::softmax}.
-Since the output tokens of MLM are similar with the target token, so we sort the logits in descending order, and select the top $2S$ tokens as $t_i$'s context tokens $C(t_i)=\{t_{j_1}, t_{j_2}, ..., t_{j_{2S}}\}$\footnote{The impact of window size will be analyzed in Section \ref{analysis}}.
-The corresponding logits are denoted as $G(t_i)=\{g_{j_1}, g_{j_2}, ..., g_{j_{2S}}\}$, which are used to measure the relevance between target word and context words.
-Similar in Section \ref{method:san}, we distill the BPE-BPE co-occurrence count $m_{ij_k}$ from $G(t_i)$ using the $\mathit{Division}$ distance function: